ntessore/imagemap/README.md

 map reference image using relative magnification matrices

-    usage: immap MATFILE IMGFITS OUTFITS
+    usage: immap MATFILE IMFITS OUTFITS

-The `immap` tool reads a list of relative magnification matrices from `MATFILE` and applies the transformation from each row to the image from `IMGFITS`.
+The `immap` tool reads a list of relative magnification matrices from `MATFILE` and applies the transformation from each row to the image from `IMFITS`.
 The mapped images are saved as a multi-extension FITS file in `OUTFITS`.

 The matrix file must contain rows of the form `T_11 T_12 T_21 T_22`, where the